 Program Structure

-This program is a planned sequence of instruction consisting of 64 credit hours in the following areas: 18 credit hours of General Education Requirements, 43 credit hours of Business Administration and Management Core Requirements, and 3 credit hours of Approved Electives.
+This program is a planned sequence of instruction consisting of 60 credit hours in the following areas: 18 credit hours of General Education Requirements, 37 credit hours of Business Administration and Management Core Requirements, and 5 credit hours of Approved Electives.
 The Small Business Management Certificate is a 24 credit hour certificate that prepares students for entry into employment and is comprised of core courses in the AS Business Administration degree.
-As such, it can be earned before the student has earned the AS Business Administration and Management degree.
+The Business Development and Entrepreneurship Certificate is a 25 credit hour certificate that prepares students for starting and/or managing an entrepreneurial concern and is comprised of 18 credit hours of Business Administration and Management Core Requirements and 7 credit hours of specific Entrepreneurship coursework.
+As such, either or both certificates can be earned before the student has earned the AS Business Administration and Management degree.

 Course Prerequisites